A Quick Reference & Guide to the Witch's Sabbats

 Date(s): October 31st

 What we celebrate: pagan new year; night of the dead when the spiritual world has its thinnest veil; third of three harvest festivals.
 Last festival of the Holly King.
+Last harvest - anything harvested after Samhain belongs to the fay and is not to be eaten by humans.

 Foods: squash, apple cider, candied apples, spiced rum, candy, breads, fall fruits.